Stop Calling Yourself Lazy. Your Brain Might Just Be in a Loop.

 · Chronic nervous system dysregulation

-The Loop: What Happens Neuropsychologically
+The Loop: What Is Happening Neuropsychologically

-· “I know what to do, I just can’t start.”
+· “I know what to do…I just can’t get started.”

-You’re Not Avoiding Tasks—You’re Managing Pain.
+You’re Not Avoiding Tasks!
+You’re Managing Pain…

 Stress/Anxiety → Shutdown/Avoidance → Shame → Stress/Anxiety…